 Ransomware is not a detect and respond issue.
 Emphasis is in the wrong area.
 But why?

 The traditional approach has always been to detect and respond.
 This goes all the way back to the very first antivirus solutions, and the technology many still use today — a blacklist.
 This method allows unknown files to run and only blocks what is known to be bad.
 The blacklist is no longer adequate due to the fast-paced evolvement of cyber threats.

 Additionally for major analyst firms, such as Gartner, to recognize a solution as an endpoint protection platform, it’s required that an EDR component exists.
 Again, this is important.
 However, it’s being represented as a silver bullet.
 It is far from it.

 As mentioned above, when ransomware infiltrates a system, EDR isn’t going to help to restore the integrity of the company’s files.
 Detection and response is not an option when facing this threat.
 As an alternative, entities should be taking a proactive approach to their cyber security.
-This can be done by deploying a whitelist add-on feature to their existing cyber security solution, or by replacing their cyber security protection with one that includes a whitelist as its primary method of malware detection.
+By deploying a whitelist add-on feature to their existing cyber security solution, or by replacing their cyber security protection with one that includes a whitelist as its primary method of malware detection.

 To be fair, whitelisting has traditionally had a bad reputation for creating a plethora of work for IT professionals, may be hard to deploy, and is time-consuming.
 And for some options, that is still the case.
 Although, there are programs available that utilize a whitelist that will not bog down hardware or IT resources.
-IT professionals are encouraged to do their due diligence when it comes to choosing either a whitelist replacement or an add-on program, as they are not all built the same.
+IT professionals can encourage their teams to do their due diligence.
+When it comes to choosing either a whitelist replacement or an add-on program, as not all security programs built the same.

 Prevention is key